 I am currently a National Endowment for the Humanities Fellow at the Huntington Library in San Marino, California.
-I previously received my Ph.D. from Harvard University in 2015 after completing a dissertation on the Miniature and Victorian Literature and worked at Concordia University Texas, where I taught academic research and writing and worked in the writing center.
-My primary research interest is Victorian literature and culture, but I also work on book history, gender studies, children’s literature, the Gothic tradition, Victorian poetry, and medievalism.
+I previously received my Ph.D. from Harvard University in 2015 after completing a dissertation on the Miniature and Victorian Literature.
+Since 2014, I have worked at Concordia University Texas, where I teach academic research and writing and work in the writing center.
+My primary research interest is Victorian literature and culture, but I also teach courses on composition, British literature, the Gothic Tradition, women’s and gender studies, and children’s literature.

-My current book project seeks to restore size as a major category of the imagination during the Victorian age.
+My current book project, which is tentatively entitled Worlds Beyond: Miniatures and Victorian Fiction, seeks to restore size as a major category of the imagination during the Victorian age.
 With the huge novels of George Eliot and the large-scale architecture of the city in mind, we have come to characterize the Victorian period as an era of massiveness.
 However, I show that the Victorians were fascinated with miniature things, from miniature paintings to dolls, fairies, microscopes and miniature books.
-Based on an investigation of a series of material objects, my dissertation contends that Victorian miniatures are less minor details than major points of origin for fantasies about other worlds, which rival reality in their vividness and immediacy.
+Based on an investigation of a series of material objects in literature and culture, my book contends that Victorian miniatures are less minor details than major points of origin for fantasies about other worlds, which rival reality in their vividness and immediacy.
 Drawing on aesthetic theory, art history, child psychology, the history of science and the history of the book, I show the powerfully liberating influence of size on the imagination across disciplinary boundaries.
 My dissertation uses the methods of material history to new effect, asking us, not to imagine the historical world of the Victorians, but to enter into the Victorians’ imaginations of miniature worlds.